ELowry/StadiaIcons/pages/translation.md

 prompt: `Create a shortcut on your device.`

+promptTitleAttr: `Install this shortcut as a Progressive Web App on your device.`

 warningTitle: `WARNING` *<– Try and keep it in captial letters if possible.*

 warning1: `Unfortunately the icons for this game is not yet available.`